 If you experience severe sleep inertia even after getting a good night’s rest and waking without an alarm, it may be a good idea to speak to your doctor about your symptoms.

 The “right” amount of sleep differs from person to person, but most adults need between 7-8 hours a night.
-One of the best ways to test how much rest you need is to spend a few days going to bed at the same time and allowing your body to wake up naturally without an alarm.
+One of the best ways to test how much sleep you need is to spend a few days going to bed at the same time and allowing your body to wake up naturally without an alarm.
 If you wake up at approximately the same time and feel well-rested upon awakening, then you’re probably getting enough sleep.

 Depression and many other psychiatric disorders can impact sleep, including difficulty waking and getting out of bed.
 Many people with these conditions also feel excessively tired throughout the day.
 In some cases, SI could be a sign of depression or another psychiatric disorder so it’s important to discuss these concerns with your doctor if you feel this could be the case.